daggerhart/query-wrangler/README.txt

 == Upgrade Notice ==

-1.2beta2 Added wordpress hooks, improved fields
+1.3beta1 Added wordpress hooks, improved fields, lots of other fixes and improvements